Contact Us

 Briony, “The Blooming Meadow”

-Provenance: A petal from the first flower to bloom in spring
+Splinter: A petal from the first flower to bloom in spring

 Briony is as bright and cheerful as the flower which spawned her.
 She loves the bright colors of wildflowers and the warmth of sunshine on her face.